 We are headquartered in Waukegan, Illinois.
-In addition to our main office, we have two additional full service offices in Waukegan and Lindenhurst, Illinois, respectively, and one loan production office in Chicago, Illinois.
-We currently are evaluating sites for up to three additional loan production branch offices in surrounding communities to be established over the next few years.
+In addition to our main office, we have two additional full service offices in Waukegan and Lindenhurst, Illinois, respectively, and three loan production offices in Chicago, Plainfield and Aurora, Illinois.
+We currently are evaluating sites for additional loan production branch offices in surrounding communities to be established over the next few years.

-Our market area consists of Lake County and Cook County which are located in Illinois, and Kenosha County which is located in Wisconsin.
+Our market area consists of Lake County, Cook County and Will County which are located in Illinois, and Kenosha County which is located in Wisconsin.
 The largest employers in Lake County are pharmaceutical and healthcare companies, including Abbott Laboratories, AbbVie, and Baxter International.
 The largest employers in Cook County are government entities, including the U.S. Government, Chicago Public Schools, and the City of Chicago.
+Will County's largest employers include Amazon and the local school district.
 Kenosha County's largest employers include Amazon, Uline, and Snap-on.
-Overall, Lake, Cook, and Kenosha counties have a diversified employment base which helps to maintain a relatively stable economy.
+Overall, Lake, Cook, Will and Kenosha counties have a diversified employment base which helps to maintain a relatively stable economy.